Hel00/GAL_spec/SPECIFICATION.md

 [3] `x.f(y)` is equivalent to `f(x, y)`.
 The value to the left of `.` is passed as the first argument.

-[4] UFCS shall not apply to specialized symbols ([over.general]).
-Operator overloads, `addr`, `for`, and all other specialized symbols may only be invoked through their prescribed syntactic form.
+[4] UFCS shall not apply to specialized symbols ([over.general]) or built-in functions ([over.reflect]).
+Operator overloads, `for`, and all other specialized symbols may only be invoked through their prescribed syntactic form.

 [5] If both a field of an object and a UFCS-eligible free function share the same name for a given type, and the call is syntactically ambiguous, the program is ill-formed.